 The real advantage of the Thompson i6 is that it offers the best stringing features in any heads this year.
 And at the same time, this head is perfect for use in all lacrosse positions.

 So whether you are an offensive player, a midfielder or playing on the defensive position, you can notch up your performance using this lacrosse head.
-To top it, Thomson Brothers offers an exceptional durability in the design of this head along with a 6-month limited warranty.
+To top it, Thomson Brothers offers an exceptional durability in the design.
 So you can rest assured that this head is going to last you a long time.

 Brine Dynasty Elite Strung Lacrosse Head – Best Attack Lacrosse Head